tomgxz/Kraken/REPORT.md

         (Check for user permissions)
             (If editor, run as normal)
-            (If viewer, direct to the preview page) (If private, display an error screen)
+            (If viewer, direct to the preview page) (If private, display an appropriate message)
         (Load files from the server)
             (Necessary files will be listed in the siteDat JSON file) (HTML will be populated with kraken data attributes)